wkalt/puppetdb/README.md

 lein run --config ext/classifier.ini
 ```

-Once the service is running, let's give it a rough smoke test by creating a simple group hierarchy and using it to classify a node.
+Once the service is running, you can give it a rough smoke test by creating a simple group hierarchy and using it to classify a node.

-First, let's add a class that we can reference in our groups.
+First, add a class that you can reference in your groups.
-Note that, when using the classifier with Puppet, all class definitions will be pulled from the master, but for this smoke test we'll use (undocumented) API routes to define the class.
+Note that, when using the classifier with Puppet, all class definitions will be pulled from the master, but for this smoke test you'll use API routes to define the class.

 ```sh
 curl -X PUT -H 'Content-Type: application/json' \